campudus/tableaux/GETTING_STARTED.md

 `GET /tables/:tableid/columns`

 Call this endpoint of a specific table to retrieve its columns.
 The different data type will be exampled later.
 Each table consists of at least one column.
 Additionally at least one of the tables columns does have the `identifier` flag.
 The `identifier` flag is used to distinguish one row to another.
 Multiple `identifier` columns are possible.
-The `identifier` value of a row is be used as a link value — this will be example in the [data types chapter](#link).
+The `identifier` value of a row is be used as a link value.
+This will be explained in the [data types chapter](#link) with examples.

 ```
 {